Maxwelldata/HCDT-2024-Trainees/README.md

   ## Process
   - Clean and transform the data, check for missing values and abnormalities
   - made sure the data is clean and consistent in data type, data format and values
   - merge all pivot tables into one dashboard and apply slicers to make it dynamic
+    ## Dashboard